bcgov/keycloak-example-apps/examples/oidc/service-account/nextjs/README.md

 ## Getting Started

+### Prerequisites

+Ensure to have npm and nodejs installed, with a version of node >= 18.0.0.

 ### Environment variable configuration

 To run this demo, you will require a CSS integration with the usecase "Browser Login and Service Account".
-When creating an integration for this example, you can allow "*" as a redirect URI for testing locally.
+When creating an integration for this example, you can add either "http://localhost:3000/*" for the redirect uri, or just "\*" if using a different port to run the app locally.
 Ensure not to allow a wildcard URI in a production application.

 In both the [next-app](./next-app/) and [offline-service](./offline-service/) folders, create a .env file with the following content (see below for values to add from your installation JSON):